briamorr/IntersightPrometheusExporter/README.md

 # IntersightPrometheusExporter
-Example to export timeseries data
+Example to export power utilization timeseries data to prometheus